-Many people think that because they live in their homes they will not be evicted in the event of lawsuit by car accident, Medicaid or litigation.
-While that may be true in some state that offer an unlimited homestead protection, the fact is that it does happen and once wealthy people have lost their homes.
+Many people think that because they live in their homes they will not be evicted in the event of a lawsuit by a car accident, Medicaid, or litigation.
+While that may be true in some states that offer unlimited homestead protection, the fact is that it does happen once wealthy people have lost their homes.

 Tenancy by the entirety could work if only one spouse was brought into a lawsuit and subsequently lost.

 Real Property Held as Tenancy in the Entirety

 If property is held as a tenancy in the entirety, it means the property is jointly owned by a married couple as a single marital entity, not as individuals.
 Some states permit “tenancies by the entirety”, and this may allow debtors to file bankruptcy and protect more than the homestead exemption amount.